Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how to run cpp-tests on Andrond/en.md

 ![directory](./res/cocos2dxdirectory.png)

-Before we configuring our development environment, let's download some dependency software at first.
+Before configuring the development environment, let's download some dependency software at first.

 #### Download JDK, SDK and NDK
 Since we are trying to develop Android games, so Java is a must have toolkit.

-- Open Your Terminal(You can hit Control-Space to open Spotlight and enter "Terminal" plus "Enter" key), input the following commands to verify whether your machine support java or not.
+- Open Your Terminal(You can hit Control-Space to open Spotlight and enter "Terminal" and hit "Enter" key), input the following commands to verify whether your machine supports java or not.

 ```
 java -version
 ```
-If the following lines shown on your Terminal then you may have installed [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) before.
+If the following lines shown on your Terminal then you may have get [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) properly installed.

-(Note, the java version number maybe different, but it's no problem, cocos2d-x, you could upgrade your java.
-We recommend you install JDK 1.6 or 1.7)
+(Note, the java version number may be different, but it's doesn't matter.
+As to cocos2d-x, you could upgrade the JDK and we recommend you to install JDK 1.6 or 1.7)

 ```
 java version "1.7.0_51"